-Cut two strips of thin cardboard 2 1/2 by 1/2 inches.
+Then cut two strips of thin cardboard, 2 1/2 by 1/2 inches.
 Cut two black pieces of paper the same size.

-Cut two pieces of white paper 7 by 1 inch.
-Also. cut a black piece of paper 7 by 1 1/2 inches.
+Lastly, cut two pieces of white paper 7 by 1 inch.
+Also, cut a black piece of paper 7 by 1 1/2 inches.

 Glue the 2 1/4 by 3 inches piece of paper to the flap.
 This will be the front window of the bus.

-Glue the 3 1/2 by 1/2 inch piece of black paper to the front for the fender .
+Glue the 3 1/2 by 1/2 inch piece of black paper to the front of the fender.
 Make two small yellow circles with a hole punch.
 Glue the circles on the black rectangle.

-Cut on the fold of the left side the box and about one inch on the top.
+Cut on the fold of the left side of the box and about one inch on the top.
 Fold this piece back to make the door of the bus.
-In the song the door of the bus goes open and closed.
+In the song, the door of the bus goes open and closed.